PORCELAIN BY ANTOINETTE

 Note

-The pottery glaze recipes shared worked for her at the time when she tested and mixed them and used them on her selected clay bodies.
+The pottery glaze recipes that Antoinette shares on this page worked for her at the time when she tested and mixed them and used them on her selected clay bodies.
 Raw materials constantly change due to the location where it is mined.
 Therefore, always test these recipes for your personal circumstances.
 Antoinette does not take responsibility for any errors in any of the glazes that you mix and used from this page.

 HOW DOES ANTOINETTE OBTAIN COLOR IN THE CLEAR (TRANSPARENT), SATIN AND WHITE GLAZES THAT SHE USES ON HER PORCELAIN?